mmchenry/schooling_experiments/docs/setup_hardware.md

 ## Control of Z-Cam

 The Z-Cam E2-M4 that we used accepts a direct Ethernet connection from the computer.
 We therefore controlled it with networked commands.
+The Python commands were determined with help from Chat-GPT, based on the [Network API for the Z-Cam](https://github.com/imaginevision/Z-Camera-Doc/blob/master/E2/protocol/http.md#Video-record-control).